Badruddin Ajmal: Controversy

 Ajmal's statements have often courted controversy for polarizing Bengali Muslims.
 Following the 2012 Assam riots, Ajmal claimed the violence was between Bodos and Muslims.
-The remarks were criticised by an Assamese Muslim group, the Sadou Asom Gariya – Moria Desi (SAGMJ), along with the All Assam Students Union, for ignoring that Assamese Muslims were not involved at all.
+The remarks were criticised by an Assamese Muslim group, the Sadou Asom Gariya – Moria Desi (SAGMJ), along with the All Assam Students Union, for ignoring that Assamese Muslim were not involved at all.

-On 22 January 2021, at a rally in Dhubri, Ajmal claimed the BJP had a list of 3500 mosques it would destroy if returned to power at the Centre and that “they will not let women go out wearing ‘burqa’, grow a beard, wear a skullcap or even offer azaan at mosques.”
-The BJP claimed he was making "communal statements" out of "nervousness" since BJP "will get majority share of Muslim votes" this election.
+On 22 January 2021, at a rally in Dhubri, Ajmal claimed that the Bharatiya Janata Party (BJP) had a list of 3500 mosques it would destroy if returned to power at the Centre and that “they will not let women go out wearing ‘burqa’, grow a beard, wear a skullcap or even offer azaan at mosques.”
+The BJP claimed he was making "communal statements" out of nervousness since BJP "will get majority share of Muslim votes" this election.
 Congress, with whom Ajmal is in alliance, as well as NDA party Asom Gana Parishad also condemned the remarks.

+On 7 January 2023, ahead of the Ram Mandir consecration, Ajmal suggested that Muslims should stay indoors and avoid traveling by train, citing fears of anti-Muslim violence.
+Giriraj Singh of the Bharatiya Janata Party criticised Ajmal's comments, saying "BJP does not hate Muslims ...
+BJP respect all religions."

+On 24 February 2025, Ajmal apologized for remarks he had made about Geetashri Tamuly, wife of MLA Akhil Gogoi.
+When asked about her appointment as a faculty member in a Guwahati college, Ajmal reportedly dismissed commenting on her, calling her an "old woman," but added that he would have spoken if the issue involved a "young woman."
+His remarks were described as sexist by the youth wing of the Raijor Dal party, and both its youth wing and women's wing filed police reports.
+Ajmal issued a video apology, stating his words were misinterpreted by the media and reiterating his respect for women.